COVID-19 Precautions: We are open again! We wanted to share with you the measures we have taken to ensure your peace of mind.

 OralID is our cancer screening device.
 We shine its fluorescent blue light (which looks green when illuminating your healthy tissue) over all areas in and around your mouth while wearing eyewear that helps us spot any abnormalities (which will show as darker than green).
 These highlighted cells can be biopsied to confirm whether they’re benign, premalignant, or malignant.
 Early diagnosis saves lives, and we’re here to give you the knowledge you need to prevent and fight oral cancer.

 One of the biggest fears we come across in our field (big enough to make people avoid appointments) is the fear of shots.
-We totally understand and are here to make the process as painless as possible, which is made easier with topical anesthetic!
-A little bit of numbing goes a long way—and don’t worry, we’ll ask if you feel soft touches before proceeding with any necessary work.
+We totally understand and are here to make the process as painless as possible (we come as close as we can!).
+A little bit of numbing with topical anesthetic goes a long way—and don’t worry, we’ll ask if you feel soft touches before proceeding with any necessary work.

 We offer a wide array of products to help you on your mission to prevent tooth decay and gum disease and obtain a gleaming smile (and fresh breath, too!).
 From the pH balanced CariFree to Oxyfresh®, you can feel confident your enamel is holding strong against acid and bacteria erosion that creates cavities; with regular brushing, you’re also fighting gum disease.